History of Vietnam

 Vietnam, with its coastal strip, rugged mountainous interior, and two major deltas, became home to numerous cultures throughout history.
 Its strategic geographical position in Southeast Asia also made it a crossroads of trade and a focal point of conflict, contributing to its complex and eventful past.
-The first Ancient East Eurasian hunter-gatherers arrived at least 40,000 years ago.
-Around 4,000 years ago during the Neolithic period, Ancient Southern East Asian populations, particularly Austroasiatic and Austronesian peoples, began migrating from southern China into Southeast Asia, bringing with them rice-cultivation knowledge, languages, and much of the genetic basis of the modern population of Vietnam.
+During the Paleolithic period, the first Ancient East Eurasian hunter-gatherers arrived at least 40,000 years ago.
+Since the Neolithic period, Austroasiatic, as well as Austronesian, Hmong–Mien, Kra–Dai, and Sino-Tibetan peoples that lived across Southeast Asia and Southern China, contributed to the agricultural development and ethnolinguistic landscape of Vietnam.
 In the first millennium BCE the Đông Sơn culture emerged, based on rice cultivation and focused on the indigenous chiefdoms of Văn Lang and Âu Lạc.

 Following the 111 BCE Han conquest of Nanyue, much of Vietnam came under Chinese dominance for a thousand years.
 The period nonetheless saw numerous uprisings, and Vietnamese kingdoms occasionally enjoyed de facto independence.
 Buddhism and Hinduism arrived by the 2nd century CE, making Vietnam the first place which shared influences of both Chinese and Indian cultures.

-Independence was regained when the Ngô dynasty was established in 939, and the next millennium saw a succession of local dynasties: Ngô, Đinh, Early Lê, Lý, Trần, Hồ, Later Lê, Mạc, Revival Lê, Tây Sơn, and finally Nguyễn.
+Independence was regained when the Ngô dynasty was established in 939, and the next millennium saw a succession of local dynasties: Ngô, Đinh, Anterior Lê, Lý, Trần, Hồ, Later Lê, Mạc, Revival Lê, Tây Sơn, and finally Nguyễn.
 During this period, Vietnam was periodically divided by civil wars, most notably the Trịnh–Nguyễn War of the 17th and 18th centuries, and subjected to foreign interventions by the Song, Yuan, Cham, Ming, Siamese, Qing, and finally the French.
 In their turn Vietnamese colonizers moved into the Mekong Delta and parts of today's Cambodia between the 15th and 18th centuries.